 The final day of testing started simple enough with coconut milk.
-Like the other nut-based milks, Coconut was very thin and didn’t provide much for in the form of froth.
+Like the other nut-based milks, coconut was very thin and didn’t provide much in the form of froth.
 It poured very poorly, unable to make any latte art.

 Final Verdict: 4/14

 Oh goat milk, did we ever make a mistake by letting you into our kitchen.
 The truth is, one of our taste testers suggested goat milk when we were throwing around ideas, and for some reason, we let this happen.